LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

 \subsubsection{Duality}

-\begin{lemma} Let $U$ be a convex body and let $\tang{U}$ be its set of tangents.
-Then \begin{enumerate} \item $\tang{U}$ is a simple closed curve; \item $\tang{U}$ is a double pseudoline in $\Lines$; \item the set of lines missing $U$ is the one-punctured topological disk bounded by $\tang{U};$ \item the set of lines intersecting the interior of $U$ is the M{\"o}bius strip bounded by $\tang{U}.$ \end{enumerate} \end{lemma} \begin{proof} Let $O$ be an orientation of the plane, let $\Delta$ be the map that assigns to $A$ not in~$U$ the tangent to $U$ through $A$ with the property that walking along the tangent from~ $A$ to~$U$ we see the convex body $U$ on our right, let $I = [A,B]$ be a closed line segment missing $U$ with the property that $\Delta(A) \neq \Delta(B)$, and let $\Gamma$ be a simple closed curve surrounding $U$.
-We claim that \begin{enumerate} \item $\Delta$ is continuous and onto; \item the restriction of $\Delta$ to the domain $\Gamma$ is onto; \item the restriction of $\Delta$ to the domain $I$ and codomain $\Delta(I)$ is a homeomorphism; \item $\Delta$ is open; \end{enumerate} from which it follows that $\tang{U}$ is a compact 1-dimensional manifold, hence a simple closed curve.
+The dual of a convex body $U$ is denoted $\tang{U}$. \begin{lemma} Let $U$ be a convex body.
+Then \begin{enumerate} \item $\tang{U}$ is a simple closed curve in $\Lines$; \item $\tang{U}$ is a double pseudoline in $\Lines$; \item the set of lines intersecting the interior of $U$ is the open crosscap bounded by $\tang{U}$; \item the set of lines missing $U$ is the one-punctured topological disk bounded by $\tang{U}$. \end{enumerate} \end{lemma} \begin{proof} We endow the plane with an orientation.
+Let $\Delta$ be the map that assigns to $A$ not in~$U$ the tangent to $U$ through $A$ with the property that walking along the tangent from~ $A$ to~$U$ we see the convex body $U$ on our right, let $I = [A,B]$ be a closed line segment missing $U$ with the property that $\Delta(A) \neq \Delta(B)$, and let $\Gamma$ be a simple closed curve surrounding $U$.
+We leave the verification of the following properties to the reader \begin{enumerate} \item $\Delta$ is continuous and onto; \item the restriction of $\Delta$ to the domain $\Gamma$ is onto; \item the restriction of $\Delta$ to the domain $I$ and codomain $\Delta(I)$ is a homeomorphism; \item $\Delta$ is open; \end{enumerate} from which it follows that $\tang{U}$ is compact and locally homeomorphic to $\mathbb{R}$, hence a simple closed curve.

-We now prove Claims (2), (3), and (4).
-According to Claim (1) the set $\tang{U}$ is a simple closed curve of $\Lines$ and, consequently, it is a pseudoline or a double pseudoline of the one-point compactification $\Lines \cup \{\infty\}$ of $\Lines$.
-Now recall that two pseudolines intersect necessarily in at least one point and observe that the pencil of lines through a point lying in the interior of $U$ is a pseudoline that does not intersect $\tang{U}$, to conclude that $\tang{U}$ is a double pseudoline of $\Lines \cup \{\infty\}$.
-Finally the set of lines intersecting the interior of $U$ is a connected component of the complement of $\tang{U}$ that contains pseudolines.
-Consequently it is a M{\"o}bius strip in $\Lines \cup \{\infty\}$.
-Now $U$ being compact the set of lines intersecting $U$ is compact in $\Lines$ (cf.~\cite[page 160]{sbghl-cpp-95}).
-Consequently the M{\"o}bius strip bounded by $\tang{U}$ does not contain $\infty$.
-This proves claims (2), (3) and (4). \end{proof}
+We now prove claims (2), (3), and (4).
+Let $A$ be an interior point of $U$ and let $\Lines \cup \{\infty\}$ be the one-point compactification of $\Lines$.
+Since two pseudolines intersect in at least one point and since the pencil of lines through $A$ is a pseudoline that does not intersect $\tang{U}$, it follows that $\tang{U}$ is a double pseudoline of $\Lines \cup \{\infty\}$.
+Let $X$ be the set of lines intersecting the interior of $U$.
+The set $X$ is connected, open, closed in $\Lines \setminus \tang{U}$ and contains pseudolines.
+Therefore $X$ is the trace on $\Lines$ of the open crosscap bounded by $\tang{U}$ in $\Lines \cup \{\infty\}$.
+It remains to show that the open crosscap bounded by $\tang{U}$ in $\Lines \cup \{\infty\}$ does not contain $\infty$.
+This follows from~\cite[Lemma 31.24]{sbghl-cpp-95} which asserts that the set of lines intersecting a compact set of points is compact. \end{proof}